guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

                 yield _build_ignore_line(match, start)
 ```

-Then Tryceratops CLI ended up handling a tuple of: filename, parsed ast, list of comments.
+Then Tryceratops CLI ended up handling a tuple: [`(filename, ast, ignored-comments)`](https://github.com/guilatrova/tryceratops/blob/dabba76/src/tryceratops/types.py#L6).

 ### 🚦 Testing scenarios with Pytest

-Another cool challenge was: how to write tests?
-How can someone keep track of python code to be tested under python code?
+Another cool challenge was: **how to write tests?** How can someone keep track of python code to be tested under python code?

 For that, there's a directory `tests/samples` for python files that intentionally violates specific rules.